 - The following figure demonstrates how to write a MaxCompute UDF in Python.

 No. Required Description Platform References 1 Yes Write a UDF based on your business requirements.
 MaxCompute Studio Develop a Python UDF 2 Yes Debug the UDF by running it on your on-premises machine or by performing unit testing to check whether the result meets expectations.
 3 Yes Upload Python files or required resources, such as file resources, table resources, and third-party packages, to a MaxCompute project.
 MaxCompute client (odpscmd), MaxCompute Studio, and DataWorks

 4 Yes Create a UDF based on the uploaded Python files or required resources.
 5 No Call the UDF in the query data code.
 None

 - Use a UDF in a MaxCompute project: The method is similar to that of using built-in functions.

 select B:udf_in_other_project(arg0, arg1) as res from table_t;.
-For more information about resource sharing across projects, see Package-based resource sharing across projects.
+For more information about resource sharing across projects, see Cross-project resource access based on packages.